ofiwg/libfabric/man/fi_eq.3.md

 *Asynchronous Control Operations*
 : Asynchronous control operations are basic requests that simply need to generate an event to indicate that they have completed.
-These include the following types of events: memory registration, address vector resolution, and connection established.
+These include the following types of events: memory registration and address vector resolution.

   Control requests report their completion by inserting a `struct fi_eq_entry` into the EQ.
 The format of this structure is: